 - Interpreting Services

 SHAC provides interpreting services for SHAC’s Spanish-speaking and Mandarin-speaking patients and helps translate SHAC-related written materials into Spanish or Mandarin.
 Volunteers are UNC students and employees seeking to practice and develop their Spanish or Mandarin language and clinical interpreting skills.

 SHAC provides a variety of free mental health services every Wednesday night during clinic hours.
 Mental health services include: depression, anxiety, sleep, substance use, chronic pain, and interpersonal issues.
 UNC Clinical Psychology doctoral students are available weekly to address a variety of mental health issues and UNC Psychiatry Residents are available once a month to provide evaluation and management of any psychiatric concerns.

 - SHAC Outreach (previously Health Fairs and Education)

-SHAC Outreach provides a host of preventative screenings at two monthly walk-in clinics in Chapel Hill and Durham.
+SHAC Outreach provides a host of preventative screenings at two monthly walk-in clinics in Chapel Hill and Durham- not currently offered for the Fall of 2020.
 Services include: blood pressure and blood sugar measurements, lifestyle modification counseling, medication reconciliation, and personalized preventative health plans based on national guidelines.
 Additional services are offered at some walk-in clinics, and may include physical therapy as well as other evaluations.